 The Associate of Applied Science in the Physical Therapy Assisting program is offered at the East Liverpool and Ashtabula Campuses.
-With the successful completion of the program, graduates are awarded the Associate of Applied Science degree as Physical Therapy Assisting and are eligible to take the licensing examination given by the State of Ohio Board of Occupational and Physical Therapy.
+With the successful completion of the program, graduates are awarded the Associate of Applied Science degree in Physical Therapy Assisting and are eligible to take the licensing examination given by the State of Ohio Board of Occupational and Physical Therapy.
 Students interested in the program should apply directly to East Liverpool or Ashtabula Campus and meet with the program director.
 Detailed information and requirements for admission may be obtained from the East Liverpool or Ashtabula program office.

-I. TECHN IICAL COURSES
+I. TECHN IICAL COURSES .37

-PTAT 10000, Intro. to Physical Therapist Assisting 2
+PTAT 10000, Intro. to Physical Therapist Assisti ng2

-10001, Prin. of Patient Care in Physical Therapy 4
+10001, Prin. of Patient Care in Physical Th nerapy4

 10003, 20003, Clinical Conditions I, II 6

-10004, 20004, Physical Therapy Procedures I, II 9
+10004, 20004, Physical Therapy Procedur res I, II 9

 20005, 20007, Dir.
-Practice in Physical Therapy I, II 12
+Practice in Physical Th nerapy I, II 12

-20006, Physical Rehabilitation Procedures 4
+20006, Physical Rehabilitation Procedures s 4

 II.
-RELAT ED COURSES
+RELAT ED COURSES .17

 BSCI 11001, Anatomy for Phys. and Occup.
-Therapy 5
+The erapy5

 NURS 20950, Human Growth and Development

-for Health Professionals
+for Health Professionals 3

-PHY 12111, Physics for Health Technologies 3
+PHY 12111, Physics for Health Technologies .
+3

 PTAT 10002, Analysis of Movement 4

-10009, Medical Terminology
+10009, Medical Terminology 1

+20001, Ther.
+Comm. in Physical Therapy 1

+III.
+GENEF AL STUDIES COURSES .16

+ENG 10001, 10002, College English I, II 6

+PSYC 11762, General Psychology 3

+SOC 12050, Sociology 3

+Select an elective from the Liberal Education Requ uirements 3

+US 10001, University Orientation 1

+TOTAL 70